Angel Investor Statistics – 15 Pieces Of Data

 (Source: Angel Capital Association)

-The Angel Capital Association is a national organization that represents angel investors.
-In 2020, angel investors in the United States invested a total of $650 million in startup companies.
-This figure represents a significant increase.
+The Angel Capital Association represents angel investors nationally.
+In 2020, U.S. angel investors deployed $650 million total into startup companies.
+This figure marks a substantial increase from previous periods.

 Female CEOs raised 93 cents for every dollar raised by male CEOs